faister/iot-workshop/README.md

 ### Combine Node.js Simulator With the SensorTag
 - Add your SensorTag as a second device to the `gateway_sample_lin.json` file.

-### Decode Messages in the Gateway
-- The SensorTag message requires decoding.
-The raw data values read from this sensor are two unsigned 16 bit values, one for die (ambience) temperature and one for object temperature.
-Build a module to convert these values to a readable format in the gateway.
-Use [this Google query](https://www.google.com.au/search?num=50&newwindow=1&espv=2&q=%22SCALE_LSB+sensortag%22) to seek answers.
-Refer to [Node.js Printer](https://github.com/Azure/azure-iot-gateway-sdk/blob/master/samples/nodejs_simple_sample/nodejs_modules/printer.js) to understand how to consume messages and to [Node.js Simulated Device](https://github.com/Azure/azure-iot-gateway-sdk/blob/master/samples/nodejs_simple_sample/nodejs_modules/sensor.js) to get an idea how to publish values.
-The flow can be be SensorTag -> mapper -> Converter -> IoTHub or SensorTag -> Converter -> mapper -> IoTHub.
-You will need to understand how the identity mapper and the IoTHub writer work, the documentation can be found [here](https://github.com/Azure/azure-iot-gateway-sdk/blob/master/modules/iothub/devdoc/iothub.md) and [here](https://github.com/Azure/azure-iot-gateway-sdk/blob/master/modules/identitymap/devdoc/identity_map.md)

 Have Fun!